SunnySuite/Sunny.jl/README.md

 ## Technical description of SU(_N_) spin dynamics.

-A quantum spin of magnitude _S_ has ``N = 2 S + 1`` distinct angular momentum eigenstates.
+A quantum spin of magnitude _S_ has _N_ = 2 _S_ + 1 distinct angular momentum eigenstates.
 The traditional classical approximation effectively replaces each spin operator with a dipole expectation value, producing the Landau-Lifshitz spin-dipole dynamics.
 Alternatively, one can derive a dynamics that retains all multipolar expectation values (dipoles, quadrupoles, etc.) [[Zhang and Batista, Phys.
 Rev. B **104**, 104409 (2021)](https://arxiv.org/abs/2106.14125)].
-This formalism can be understood as a dynamics of SU(_N_) coherent states, and coincides with the usual Laudau-Lifshitz dynamics when ``N=2``.
+This formalism can be understood as a dynamics of SU(_N_) coherent states, and coincides with the usual Laudau-Lifshitz dynamics when _N_=2.

 Sunny uses recently developed algorithms to simulate this SU(_N_) spin dynamics in a highly efficient way:
 * D. Dahlbom et al., _Geometric integration of classical spin dynamics via a mean-field Schrödinger equation_, Phys.
 Rev. B **106**, 054423 (2022) [[arXiv:2204.07563](https://arxiv.org/abs/2204.07563)].